 Wear protective gloves at ALL times

-Do not touch your face with your hands during a litter-pick
+Do not touch your face with your hands during a session

-Wash hands thoroughly after each pick and before eating and drinking
+Wash hands thoroughly after each session and before eating and drinking

-Ensure all cuts or abrasions are clean and covered with a waterproof plaster
+Ensure all cuts or abrasions are cleaned and covered with a waterproof plaster before and after a session

 Use a litter-picker to pick up litter at ALL times